emccorson/onsenguide/GUIDE.md

 > It's quickly going to get annoying if we have to keep typing in the username
 > and password every time we want to run the app.
 While you're developing, set
-> the correct username and password to blank strings to save time.
+> the correct username and password to empty strings to save time.

 > > - Now make the button work
 > >   - Introduce the `script` tag